jmcnamara/XlsxWriter/dev/docs/source/working_with_memory.rst

 | 12800 | 50      | 47.85    | 128760832      |
 +-------+---------+----------+----------------+

-XlsxWriter in ``reduce_memory`` mode, the execution time still increases linearly with the number of rows but the memory usage is small and constant:
+XlsxWriter in ``constant_memory`` mode: the execution time still increases linearly with the number of rows but the memory usage remains small and
+constant:

 +-------+---------+----------+----------------+
 | Rows  | Columns | Time (s) | Memory (bytes) |